BioCryst Pharmaceuticals Inc. (BCRX) and the Battle of Fundamentals vs. Technicals

 Barclays gave a rating of “Overweight” to BCRX, setting the target price at $7 in the report published on May 05th of the previous year.

-After a stumble in the market that brought BCRX to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 0.83% of gains for the given period.
+After a stumble in the market that brought BCRX to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -2.02% of loss for the given period.

 Insider Trading